Enterovirus 68: Predisposing factors

 Children less than 5 years old and children with asthma appear to be most at risk for the illness, although illness in adults with asthma and immunosuppression have also been reported.

 2014 North American outbreak

-In August 2014, the virus caused clusters of respiratory disease in the United States.
+In August 2014, the virus caused clusters of respiratory disease in the United States, resulting in the largest documented outbreak of EV-D68 with 2,287 confirmed cases and 14 deaths among children.

 Signs and symptoms

 EV-D68 almost exclusively causes respiratory illness, which varies from mild to severe, but can cause a range of symptoms, from none at all, to subtle flu-like symptoms, to debilitating respiratory illness and a suspected rare involvement in a syndrome with polio-like symptoms.
 Like all enteroviruses, it can cause variable rashes, abdominal pain and soft stools.
 Initial symptoms are similar to those for the common cold, including a runny nose, sore throat, cough, and fever.
 As the disease progresses, more serious symptoms may occur, including difficulty breathing as in pneumonia, reduced alertness, a reduction in urine production, and dehydration, and may lead to respiratory failure.

 The degree of severity of symptoms experienced seems to depend on the demographic population in question.
 Experts estimate that the majority of the population has, in fact, been exposed to the enterovirus, but that no symptoms are exhibited in healthy adults.
 In contrast, EV-D68 is disproportionately debilitating in very young children, as well as the very weak.
 While several hundred people (472), mostly youth, have been exposed to the disease, less than a hundred of those patients have been diagnosed with severe symptoms (such as paralysis), and during the recent outbreak in the US just a single death was recorded over the last weekend of September 2014.
 The death was of a 10-year-old girl in New Hampshire.